 The Psychology Service at Hines VA has supported a psychology practicum program since 1947 and a Psychology Internship since 1950.
 Our Internship Program has been formally accredited by APA since 1976.
 Seven interns are funded within our Internship Program this year.

 The Postdoctoral Fellowship Training Program in Health Service Psychology at Hines VA began in 2008.
-Our fellowship program was awarded full APA-Accreditation in 2012 and 10 years of full APA re-accreditation in 2019.
-Our next site visit will be in 2019.
+Our fellowship program was first awarded full APA-Accreditation in 2012 and 10 years of full APA re-accreditation in 2019.
+Our next site visit will be in 2029.

 - Primary Care Mental Health Integration PC/MHI – 1 Fellowship Position

 - Geropsychology & Integrated Care Psychology– 1 Fellowship Position

-- LGBT Health Care – 1 Fellowship Position
+- LGBTQ+ Health Care – 1 Fellowship Position

 - Inpatient Medical Psychology – 1 Fellowship Position